mxcl/PromiseKit/Documentation/ObjectiveC.md

 @end
 ```

-This is because Objective-C cannot import Swift objects that are generic.
-Thus we need to write some stubs:
+That's because Objective-C cannot import Swift objects that are generic.
+So we need to write some stubs:

 ```swift
 @objc class Foo: NSObject {